commonsharp/SurvivalProject-Server/Win10/README.md

 # Installing the server
 **The server files are not completed yet, therefore you would have to compile them yourself using any Java IDE.**
+**You would need to download the src folder, resources/hibernate.cfg.xml and MySQL/spgame.sql. from this repository**

 * Install MySQL workbench.
 Create a new database called spgame.
-Import the tables included in MySQL directory in this git.
+Import the tables from spgame.sql.
 Make sure you also install Connector-J.

-* Change the IP in the servers table (in your database) to your own IP (not the local one), or to 127.0.0.1 if you're playing alone.
+* Change the IP in the server table (in your database) to your own IP (not the local one), or to 127.0.0.1 if you're playing alone.
 The channelType field in that table is as follows - 0 for beginner, 1 for hero and 2 for epic.
 The serverID field is should be 0 for the first server in the list (of the same channel), 1 for the second one and so on.

 * Create a new Java project.
 Put the src folder in your project.
 Create a new folder called resources and put hibernate.cfg.xml in it.